SruthiKorembathe/CICDImplementation/Template-REST-API.md

 #### Status codes

-- 201 (Created) - The new topping is created
+- 201 (Created) &mdash; The new topping is created
-- 404 (Not found) - The site acronym is invalid
+- 404 (Not found) &mdash; The pie PIZZA-ID is not currently available
-- 404 (Not found) - The pie PIZZA-ID is invalid
+- 422 (Unprocessable content) &mdash; The topping violates business rules;
-- 422 (Unprocessable content) - The topping violates business rules
+   your posted JSON is fine, but there is something wrong in the values

 > [!NOTE]
 > Conclude documenting an endpoint with a list of possible HTTP status codes